 - and be available at least 3 times per week

-Here NG is trying to think bigger in terms of total energy injection whereas the battery-backed G83/1 grid-tie system can't easily achieve that in terms of permitted power export limits and battery-bank size, though what it can possibly achieve instead is nimbleness, such as possible single-cycle response and/or response after a small random number of out-of-spec cycles with some exponential backoff in serious cases to help avoid introducing any instability itself.
-These are well-known techniques from computing and mobile telephony to make large swarms of small actors behave well en masse.
+Here NG is trying to think bigger in terms of total energy injection.
+The battery-backed G83/1 grid-tie system can't easily achieve that in terms of permitted power export limits and battery-bank size.
+What it can possibly achieve instead is nimbleness.
+Such as possible single-cycle response and/or response after a small random number of out-of-spec cycles.
+Maybe with some exponential backoff in serious cases to help avoid introducing any instability itself.
+These are well-known techniques from computing and mobile telephony to make large swarms of small actors behave well as a group.

 Thus I responded: